kocienda/Any/README.md

 ## Details

 Both LLVM/libcxx and GCC/libstdc++ `std::any` implementations have essentially two code paths, one for small values copied into the internal storage buffer, and another for large values where the memory the hold the values is dynamically allocated on the heap.
-The selection of small/internal or large/external is done in the `std::any` constructor by using C++ [type support](https://en.cppreference.com/w/cpp/types) facilities and [SFNIAE](https://en.cppreference.com/w/cpp/language/sfinae) checks on the type of value passed into the constructor to instantiate a specific template.
+The selection of small/internal or large/external strategies is done in the `std::any` constructor by using C++ [type support](https://en.cppreference.com/w/cpp/types) facilities and [SFNIAE](https://en.cppreference.com/w/cpp/language/sfinae) checks to instantiate a specific template.

 Each template contains a static handle/manage function that switches on "actions" for type-checking, copying, moving, and destructing values based on whether the value is a small/internal or large/external type.
 The `std::any` constructor stores the pointer to this static function in the newly-created instance as it also completes the work to create the correct type-erased storage for the passed-in value.

-As an `std::any` instance goes through its lifecycle, it's the pointer to this static template function that provides the necessary type-appropriate code.
-This function pointer needs to be set up in the constructor, since none of the other functions in the `std::any` API are templates, and thus have no way to specify the type that the `std::any` instance stores.
+As an `std::any` instance goes through its lifecycle, it's the pointer to this static template function that provides the necessary type-appropriate code to do the work of the class.
+This function pointer needs to be set up in the constructor, since none of the other functions in the `std::any` API are templates, and thus have no efficient way to access the type that the `std::any` instance stores.

 A pseudo-code sketch of this design looks as follows: